 This report brings the Committee up to date with the Council's financial position as at Month 1 2022/23.
-The report also seeks the Committee's agreement to a proposed budget timetable for the development of the 2023/24 budget.
+The report also reports the proposed budget timetable for the development of the 2023/24 budget.

 Recommendations:

 The Committee is recommended to: